 After this, RNIB purchased the building for a mere £1 and opened the hall as a school for the Blind in 1959.

 In 2003 H I Limited purchased Rushton Hall.
 And due to their standing as a privately-owned family business, they made it clear that they would be committed to maintaining Rushton for future generations.

 Documents and Diamonds

-Amongst the invaluable documents were letters which relate to Francis Tresham’s involvement in the Gunpowder and for reasons that are quite clear, the papers were concealed for more than 200 years.
+Amongst the invaluable documents were letters that relate to Francis Tresham’s involvement in the Gunpowder and for reasons that are quite clear, the papers were concealed for more than 200 years.

 The origins of the diamond are believed to have started in the Kollur Mine in Golconda, India and during the looting of the French Jewels in September 1792, ‘The Blue Diamond’ was stolen.

 The Present Day

-From the stories that remain in the very fabric of the building to the tales we have uncovered through historic documents and local knowledge, if you seek a getaway at one of the most prestigious hotels in Northamptonshire, then be sure to book Rushton Hall.
+From the stories that remain in the very fabric of the building to the tales, we have uncovered through historic documents and local knowledge, if you seek a getaway at one of the most prestigious hotels in Northamptonshire, then be sure to book Rushton Hall.

 Ready to visit Northamptonshire?
-Country hotel’s such as ours are extremely popular.
+Country hotels such as ours are extremely popular.
 Book direct for the best rates, guaranteed.